cncf/tag-security/assessments/projects/nats/self-assessment.md

 ### NATS Client Applications
 These are the applications that use NATS client libraries to interact with the NATS server.
 They perform operations like publishing, subscribing, requesting, and replying to messages.
 These client applications can be parts of a single distributed application or entirely separate applications.

 The client applications are isolated in the sense that they interact with the NATS server via network protocols.
 Their internal state or vulnerabilities do not directly affect the NATS servers or other client applications, provided the communication is secured and authenticated.
+The communication is secured, authenticated, and authorization for the application's credentials appropriately restrict subject access.

 #### Client Types
 - **Publishers**: These are client applications responsible for sending messages to NATS subjects.